KernelHaven/DBUtils/README.md

 A utility plugin for [KernelHaven](https://github.com/KernelHaven/KernelHaven).

-Utilities for reading an writing SQL tables.
+Utilities for reading an writing tables in [SQLite databases](https://sqlite.org/).

 ## Usage

 Place [`DBUtils.jar`](https://jenkins.sse.uni-hildesheim.de/view/KernelHaven/job/KernelHaven_DBUtils/lastSuccessfulBuild/artifact/build/jar/DBUtils.jar) in the plugins folder of KernelHaven.

-This plugin will automatically register the utility classes so that sqlite databases are supported in all places where previously only CSV was.
+This plugin will automatically register the utility classes so that SQLite databases (`*.sqlite`) are supported in all places where previously only CSV was.

 ## Dependencies